 The University establishes the semester deadlines for leaves of absence and withdrawals; these may be viewed on the University Registrar’s website, under “Semester Dates” and “Withdrawals and Tuition Refund Schedules.”

 If the semester deadline for a leave of absence has passed, and a medical or other emergency arises which will prevent you from taking your scheduled finals, you should contact your academic advising office or School/College dean’s office for assistance.

 If you are studying in the United States on a student visa, you must contact ISSO to speak with an advisor before submitting your leave of absence request to the USC.
 Taking a leave of absence can have significant visa-related implications, so it is important to discuss your options with ISSO.

-Students residing in on-campus housing may take up to 48 hours to vacate their residence and return their keys.
-More detailed information on residence check-out procedures and the housing refund schedule may be found in the Terms and Conditions of the Residence License Agreement.
+Students residing in on-campus housing may take up to 48 hours to vacate their residence and return their keys; see BU Housing’s webpage for more detailed checkout instructions.
+Information regarding the housing refund schedule may be found in the Terms and Conditions of the Residence License Agreement.

 Your name will be removed from all class lists for the current semester.